 What Happens if You Don’t Clean Leaves Off Your Roof?

-Leaves left on your roof will collect water, causing moss, algae, and mold to form on your roof.
+Leaves left on your roof, like your yard, will collect water, causing moss, algae, and mold to form on your roof.
 Wet leaves can also clog your gutters, leading to roof leaks and gutter damage.
 It is far less expensive to remove leaves than it is to pay for roof repairs.

 - Excess leaves on your roof cause mold, algae, and moss to form on your roof.

 - If they are not removed, leaves from your roof can clog gutters, causing leaks and roof damage.

 - Keep your roof and gutters safe by cleaning cleaves from your roof in spring and fall.

 To prevent roof damage, clean leaves and pine needles off your roof at least twice per year—in spring and fall.
 Fall cleaning will get rid of autumn leaves.
 A cleaning in spring helps to clear off any leaves and twigs that accumulated during winter, as well as spring seeds and other tree debris.

 7 Tips to Safely and Easily Blow Leaves Off Your Roof

 Climbing onto your roof to wield a leaf blower and clear off those fall leaves can seem risky and time-consuming.
 However, you can accomplish roof cleaning yourself with very little special equipment.
 By following the tips below, you will be able to remain safe while easily removing leaves from your roof like a pro.